-I became quite excited about a promising new business model I came across while researching company growth curves.
+I became quite excited about a promising new business model – McKinsey’s power curve, which I came across while researching company growth curves.
 It was proposed by McKinsey & Company, one of the Big Three Management Consultancies.
 I was on the verge of buying their book on this topic to get a better understanding of the insights that were promised.
 That is until I started digging deeper into the data that led to this model.
 I discovered that this model was a mathematical function derived almost 300 years ago by French mathematician, Abraham de Moivre, who was also a consultant on gambling and insurance (according to Encyclopedia Britannica).

 Consulting is a noble profession.
 Consultants get marred and tarred by stories like what you are about to read.
 Do you remember how a consultant was defined during the days of the Enron/Arthur Andersen debacle?
 A consultant is someone that borrows your watch to tell you the time and then keeps it.
 (Kihn, 1994)

-Despite this view about consultants, billions of dollars are spent for advice from big brand name consulting powerhouses.
+Despite this view about consultants, billions of dollars are spent on advice from big brand name consulting powerhouses.
 They have friends in high places in the corporate world who control large discretionary budgets.
 Most consulting scandals are driven by “big” consultant factories.
 It is smaller consultants, without a “brand”, who have to fight this negative reputational headwind to make a case that consultants can and do actually provide a great value-added service.
 (Full disclosure, I belong to this group of brandless consultants).

 My aim is not to bury McKinsey, but to praise their profession – consulting.
 This is my Mark Anthony moment.
 McKinsey has a lot of great people who have and are still contributing to some awesome insights and advice on all facets of business management.
 They have volumes of good, insightful work that is freely available on the web.
 Besides, an article like this would hardly affect McKinsey which has a Teflon-like history.
 They have shrugged off of bad publicity and continued to do business as usual, according to Duff McDonald, author of the book, “The Firm: The Story of McKinsey and Its Secret Influence on American Business.”
 (Lewis, 2013)